 August 27, 2020

 The 1990s were iconic.
-If you grew up in the 90s—and even if you didn’t—you know this all too well.
-From boy bands and pop stars, to scrunchies and frosted tips, to denim on denim, we could go on for hours talking about our favorite 90s trends.
+If you grew up in the 90s—and even if you didn’t—you know how cool this era was.
+Boy bands and pop stars, scrunchies and frosted tips, and denim on denim— we could go on for hours talking about our favorite 90s trends.

-Yoplait Trix Yogurt
+2. Yoplait Trix Yogurt

 While classic Doritos still pack that flavorful punch we all know and love, we can’t forget when they used to be cone-shaped.
-You could buy them in a snack bag or in a cup, and the best part was dumping those little cones into the top (or right in your mouth if you were extra hungry).
+You could buy them in a snack bag or a cup (and dump them right in your mouth if you were extra hungry).

-Scooby-Doo Fruit Snacks
+5. Scooby-Doo Fruit Snacks

-Whether you ate them because you actually watched Scooby-Doo, or if you were just in it for the bright blue fruit snacks in your pack, you know exactly what these are.
-Luckily, nobody discontinued the concept of fruit snacks altogether, but there’s just something special about these ones with old Scoob’s face.
+Whether you ate them because you watched Scooby-Doo or if you wanted the bright blue fruit snacks, you know exactly what these are.
+Fruit snacks will never be discontinued completely, but there’s just something special about these ones with Scoob’s face.

-Planters Cheez Balls
+7. Planters Cheez Balls

 The cardboard can of Planters Cheez Balls was so 90s.
 Cheese balls and cheese puffs of different varieties still exist today, but everyone knows Planters had the best.
 There’s nothing quite like licking cheese dust off your fingers after digging your way to the bottom of one of these containers.

-Dinosaur Eggs Oatmeal
+8. Dinosaur Eggs Oatmeal

 It felt like a morning science project to watch the little eggs turn into small baby dinosaur candy in your oatmeal.
 If you were lucky, you even had the color-changing bowl and spoon set to go along with it.
 Shout out to Quaker for keeping this oatmeal alive (for kids and for the rest of us).